ItsBr0dyy/Chatterino-Homies-Extension/README.md

 # Chatterino Homies Extension

-This is a fork of Chatterino Extension.
+This is a fork of the official Chatterino Extension.

 **Note that you will need Chatterino Homies to run this extension on Chrome or any browser using Chromium.**